ikr/ikr.su/resume_content.md

-team, but rather working on something that was supposed to become “the next big thing” for the company, but never actually has: [WeTellYou.com](http://www.wetellyou.com/) — a global expert advice system, meant to provide a communication platform for people asking questions and giving answers — by e-Mail, Chat and Telephone.
-In addition the site supplied IP-telephony and billing, WAP and PDA adaptations.
+team, but rather working on something that was supposed to become “the next big thing” for the company, but never actually has: [WeTellYou.com](http://www.wetellyou.com/) — a global expert advice system, meant to provide a communication platform for people asking questions and giving answers — via Web, e-mail, chat and telephone.
+The application supplied IP-telephony and billing, WAP and PDA adaptations.

 I was responsible for the data layer, programmed the chat client, and have built an ad-hoc tasks